 Using FaceTime is convenient for keeping up with friends and family, but when you hear an echo of your own voice instead of your friend’s, it can be frustrating.
 If you’re experiencing an echo on your iPhone, but aren’t sure why it’s happening, don’t worry — it’s a more common issue than it sounds, and the fix may be quite simple!
-In this article, we’ll tell you why your iPhone is echoing and how to fix it.
+In this article, I’ll explain why your iPhone is echoing and show you how to fix the problem for good.

 Why Is My iPhone Echoing?

-If this doesn’t work, then it could be a software problem, hardware issue, or something might be wrong with your iPhone’s connection to your carrier’s network.
+If this doesn’t work, then there could be a software problem, hardware issue, or something might be wrong with your iPhone’s connection to your carrier’s network.

 Check Your Reception